telerik/teststudio-docs/docs/automated-tests/elements/elements-find-expression.md

 > **Note**
 > <br>
 > <br>
-> When <a href="/features/elements-explorer/find-element#options-in-element-pane-with-active-recording-session" target="_blank">editing an element in active recording session</a>, all available element's properties will be listed and available for direct selection in the Find Expression.
+> When <a href="/features/elements-explorer/find-element#options-in-element-pane-with-active-recording-session" target="_blank">editing an element in active recording session</a>, all available element's properties are listed for direct selection in the Find Expression Builder.
 > ![Element's attributes][3]

 ### Comparison Operators